Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Abstract

 \section{Abstract}

-We derive the gravitational radiation-reaction (RR) force in the harmonic coordinate system at the fourth-and-a-half post-Newtonian (4.5PN) order in the case of compact binary systems.
+We derive the gravitational radiation-reaction (RR) force in the harmonic coordinate system for general orbits in a general frame at the fourth-and-a-half post-Newtonian (4.5PN) order in the case of compact binary systems.
 Dimensional regularization is used to treat the ultra-violet divergences which appear at that order.
 We prove that the RR acceleration implies the known radiation fluxes at infinity associated with energy, angular momentum, linear momentum, and center-of-mass position.
 As a consistency check, we verify the manifest Lorentz invariance of the RR acceleration in harmonic coordinates.
-Our result should be useful for comparisons with other approaches such as the gravitational self force (GSF) and the post-Minkowskian (PM) effective field theory.
+Our result should be useful for comparisons with other approaches such as the gravitational self force (GSF) and the post-Minkowskian (PM) expansion.
+In particular, it agrees with the recent 2PM derivation of the RR force using effective field theory.